-- 1. Teacher reflection on student performance expectations, teaching priorities, student strengths and weaknesses: - 2.
-Detailed analysis of standards mastery through analysis of whole class mastery, small group, and individual mastery and analysis of errors and with instructional plan to address areas of concern; - 3.
-Details for six week instructional plan for re-teaching.
+- Teacher reflection on student performance expectations, teaching priorities, student strengths and weaknesses; - Detailed analysis of standards mastery through analysis of whole class mastery, small group, subgroup and individual mastery and analysis of errors and with instructional plan to address areas of concern; - Details for re-teaching.

-In addition to teacher-created assessments and projects, we administer the NWEA MAP Norm Referenced Exam, Scholastic Reading Inventory, Write Score writing performance task exam, and the ACT Aspire exam.
+In addition to teacher-created assessments and projects, we administer the Write Score writing performance task exam with the DBQ, and the Inspect Interim benchmarks.
 We review these results by grade level cohort, individual class, and individual student as an ongoing part of our staff Professional Development.
 This comprehensive approach to data analysis allows: teachers to know which standards need to be effectively re-taught or reinforced; school leaders to know the most appropriate professional development supports needed for teachers as a whole and teachers as individuals; and most importantly, the entire staff to develop and execute a data-driven action plan to ensure that every child learns.